Australian Iron & Steel: World War II

 The expansion came just in time, as the Port Kembla steelworks became a critical industry for Australia during World War II.
 A shortage of shipping and the risk of enemy attack on shipping, led to the wartime reopening of the old Hoskins' ore quarry at Cadia and its branch railway—together with other ore quarries in New South Wales, including another Hoskins quarry at Breadalbane—to keep Port Kembla's two blast furnaces working.
 The Port Kembla plant produced weapons during the war, including parts for 25-pounder guns.

 After World War II

 Preference shares of AI&S remained trading on the stock exchange, until 1959 when BHP's offer was accepted and the AIS preference shares were converted to ordinary BHP shares.

-Under its name, the subsidiary company, AI&S, operated the integrated steelworks at Port Kembla, New South Wales, (now BlueScope) and a blast furnace at Kwinana, in Western Australia (from 1968 to 1982).
+Under its name, the subsidiary company, AI&S, operated the integrated steelworks at Port Kembla, New South Wales, (now BlueScope).
+It also operated a rolling mill (beginning in 1956) and a blast furnace (from 1968 to 1982), at Kwinana, in Western Australia.
+Originally planned to become another integrated iron and steel works by 1978, the Kwinana plant became a victim of a global overcapacity in steel.